-The purpose of site visits is to serve as a tool to inform continuous improvement for the Washington State Charter School Commission (Commission), its authorized schools and to provide data points in determining a charter school's compliance with the Organizational Performance Framework.
+The purpose of site visits is to serve as a tool to inform continuous improvement for the Washington State Charter School Commission (Commission), its authorized schools and to provide data points in determining a charter school's compliance with its charter contact.
 Site visits are conducted for schools in their first year of operation only and will be henceforth referred to as "First Year Site Visits."